Case studies

 Reducing energy use and carbon emissions in schools

-During 2022, ESCC kicked off its energy saving workshops for school site managers, with successful pilot workshops on 15th November attended by school site managers and caretakers.
-More are planned in early 2023.
-The workshops cover practical advice on energy costs, climate change & carbon, energy efficiency measures and virtual site audits.
-A local school case study is used to show how changes that site managers can implement can result in emissions and cost savings.
+Since 2022, 90 school site managers and school business managers have attended our energy saving workshops for school site managers.
+These workshops have covered practical advice on energy cost savings, climate change & carbon, energy efficiency measures and virtual site audits.
+A local school case study was used to show how changes which site managers implement can result in emissions and cost savings.
+Further carbon reduction schemes, workshops and support are planned for the upcoming year.

 Climate awareness training